sumitsaluja27/web-dev/README.md

 # web-dev
 <br>
-this is the course for web development full stack.
-This is expected start from Dec 2025
+This is a full stack web development course.
+This is expected to start from December 2025
 <br>
 Author: Sumit Saluja